Forest-Economics-Goettingen/optimLanduse/README.md

 | Investment costs    | Low          | High           | Low                   | Low                 | Low               | High          | less is better |    38.68000 |
 | Investment costs    | High         | High           | High                  | Low                 | Low               | Low           | less is better |    38.68223 |

-Further elaborating the packages’ results indeed reveals that indicator 1 (financial stability) restricts the optimum and that the worst performing scenarios of indicator 3 (investment costs) are equal to the worst performing scenarios of indicator 1.
+Further elaborating the packages’ results (Table 2) indeed reveals that indicator 1 (financial stability) restricts the optimum and that the worst performing scenarios of indicator 3 (investment costs) are equal to the worst performing scenarios of indicator 1.
 ![1-\\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1-%5Cbeta "1-\beta")
 results to this worst performances. *CP: Letzten Satz verstehe ich nicht ganz.
 Kann der Satz weg?* All of the worst performing scenarios have in